-It seems like everyone has different advice about parenting, doesn’t it?
+It seems like everybody has different advice about parenting, doesn’t it?
 In one conversation, a seasoned mom will tell you one thing, and the next person you talk to will say something that totally contradicts it.
 So who’s right?

 The answer to the question might be both or neither.
 When it comes to being a good parent, it’s helpful to remember that all babies are different, and when it comes to swaddling, the debates can be even more intense.
 New parents often ask what the difference is between using a sleep sack vs. a swaddle.

 Keep reading to learn more about the differences between the two so you can make the right choice for your baby.

 What Are Swaddles?